DePayFi/web3-wallets/README.md

 `blockchain: String`: Name of the blockchain e.g. 'solana'.

-`to String`: Address of the receiver.

-`value: Number or BigNumber as String`: Value of the transaction (amount of the native blockchain currency sent along with the transaction).

-`instructions: Array`: Value of the transaction (amount of the native blockchain currency sent along with the transaction).

 `sent: Function (transaction)=>{}`: Callback to be executed if transaction has been sent to the network.

 `confirmed: Function (transaction)=>{}`: Callback to be executed if transaction has been confirmed once by the network.